Have you ever wondered where to start when it comes to buying a home of your own?

 Next you need to make an appointment for a full mortgage application, where you are formally requesting a mortgage in relation to a specific property.
 These appointments typically last around 90 minutes – at Teachers we can make appointments available for you to fit round the school day.

 To prepare for the appointment, gather together details of your income, outgoings (specifics) and the property you want to purchase.
 Our budget planner form will ensure you haven’t forgotten any expenses.
 At this stage you’ll go into more detail about the specific mortgage you will take (whether you want a fixed or variable rate), how much it will cost you per month and how much it will cost to repay in full.
-The adviser will also check that all the financial facts you told them about yourself are correct.
+The advisor will also check that all the financial facts you told them about yourself are correct.

 As part of the mortgage application, we will complete a survey on the property – to check it’s worth what you’ve offered to pay.
 Once the we are happy with all the information about you and the property, they’ll make you an official mortgage offer which you’ll need to formally accept.